pelican-eggs/eggs/game_eggs/steamcmd_servers/arma/arma_reforger/README.md

 Due to a current behavior of Pterodactyl, `SERVER_IP` will not return the node's public IP address if it is behind a NAT; it will return its private IP address.
 Unfortunately at this time, Arma Reforger **requires** the server's public IP address to be strictly defined within `config.json`.
 If you know your node is behind a NAT (or you are finding your node's private IP address being added to `config.json`), you will need to edit this egg after importing it by following these steps:

 1. As a panel admin, find and open the egg within your Nests tab.
-2. On the first tab, "Configuration", find the "Configuration Files" box under the "Process Management" section.
+2. On the first tab "Configuration", find the "Configuration Files" box under the "Process Management" section.
 3. Carefully (as to not touch anything else), find `{{server.build.default.ip}}` and replace it with your node's public IP address.
 If done correctly, the line should now look something like this:

 ```json